-Before you start service or maintenance:
+Before you start service or maintenance work:

-- · Set the machine to a safe condition. - Wait for the machine to cool.
-Hot engine components and fluids can cause burns. - Read and understand all of the service and maintenance safety information.
+- · Set the machine to a safe condition. - Wait for the machine to cool down.
+Engine components and fluids may be hot enough to cause burns. - Read and understand all of the service and maintenance safety information.

-Wear the personal protective equipment (PPE) that is necessary to do the work.
+Wear the personal protective equipment (PPE) that is necessary to do the work safetly.